DJAMIRSAM/inbox-steward/README.md

 ## Testing workflow

-Integrate with your mail provider by granting IMAP access.
-The assistant inspects `SEEN` messages, so mark something as read to trigger classification.
+Integrate with your mail provider by granting mailbox access (IMAP app password or Exchange Graph permissions).
+The assistant inspects recently read messages, so mark something as read to trigger classification.
 Acceptance tests:

 1. **Receipts** – Send a PDF receipt.
 It should land in `Finance/Receipts` within two minutes.
 2. **Newsletters** – Mark a newsletter as read.
 It should jump to `Newsletters` immediately.